 For most of us, Council Tax is one of the largest household bills.
 Even so, few of us know in detail how it is calculated or administered, exactly what it pays for, and why some people may be able to get a reduction on their Council Tax.
-This page is designed to answer some of the questions residents ask us most frequently, and to guide you to Council Tax information or services which may be useful to you.
+This page is designed to answer some of the questions you ask us most frequently, and guide you to Council Tax information or services which may be useful to you.

 What is it for?

 Council Tax is a property-based tax which all householders (both homeowners and tenants) normally have to pay.
 It is a local tax, set by councils to help pay for local services.
 As a result, the rate of Council Tax varies from parish to parish within the Bath and North East Somerset area, based on local expenses and spending plans.
 Your Council Tax makes up around a quarter of the council's income, so it is absolutely vital to support local services and facilities such as the following:

 - Police and fire services

 - Leisure and recreation facilities

 - Transport and parking